Theological Education for Leadership (TEL) - Certificates

 Pacific School of Religion has partnered with the UMC California-Nevada Conference to enable CLayM students to satisfy most of their requirements through the CTEL certificate program.
 CLayM/CTEL students complete CTEL course work as described above, with special UMC seminars and courses.

-Pacific School of Religion is partnering with the Northern California-Nevada Conference of the UCC to provide a one-year online series of classes in UCC History, Polity, Ethos, and Ministry.
+As of 2015, Pacific School of Religion is no longer partnering with the Northern California-Nevada Conference of the UCC to provide a one-year online series of classes in UCC History, Polity, Ethos, and Theology.

 Special topics certificates are comprised of three or four courses on one topic offered within the span of a year.
 Check back for more information about TEL special topics certificates.